NyteshadeXT/PF2e-Vault/8) Adventures/2B - The Shrine of Glass-Spire Forest (D175)/03) Shard Slave of the Glass Spire Shrine.md

 * Smooth Flooring (Z): The floor is extremely smooth and slippery.

 ### Treasure
 A third font stands at the back of the shrine.
 Instead of holding water, it contains a pane of purple glass.
-Lying on top of or against this font is a Hat of the Magi, a Dread Helm, Ghost Oil and a small pouch with 10 gp.
+Lying on top of or against this font is a *Sense-Dulling Hood (Lesser)*, a *Ghoul Hide*, *Potion of Resistance (Lesser)* and a small pouch with 10 gp.
 Also, see the Scrying Font sidebar at the end of this adventure.

 > [!warning]
 > What if a Character is Killed by the Shard Slave?